-Powerful weapons do 1d8+Atk damage.
+Powerful weapons do 1d8+STR+Atk damage.
 Powerful weapons must be held in both hands and cannot be used with a shield.
 They also usually cannot be used in tight corridors without imposing disadvantage.
 Example powerful weapons include warhammers, greatswords and axes, lances, pikes or polearms.

 Players will naturally get stronger as they level up and gain higher attack bonuses.
 But as the enemies get more HD and armor, they might need more firepower.
 Similarly, the Referee might want to equip his more powerful enemies with weapons that do more than 1d8 damage.

 Mid-Tier weapons can do 2d6, 1d10, 1d12 or 1d8+1d6 damage.

 Mid-Tier weapons should probably start being introduced around Level 4.
 These include things like rifles, muskets, cannons, magic weapons, adamantium blades, relic weapons, etc.

 Mid-Tier weapons, while they do more damage, still follow the same qualifications as a Basic Weapons.
 A greatsword that is perpetually wreathed in flames is still going to be very hard to use in a narrow tunnel.

 High-Tier weapons follow the same principle as Mid-Tier weapons.
 They should start to be introduced around Level 7.

 High-Tier weapons can do 2d8, 3d6, 1d20 or 2d10 damage.

 High-Tier weapons include all legendary weapons, items forged by superpowered beings, and anything else sufficiently important.